São Joaquim

 Conservation And Sustainability

-São Joaquim National Park faces pressure from surrounding intensive apple orchid cultivation, which uses pesticides that affect forest edge wildlife.
+São Joaquim National Park faces pressure from surrounding intensive apple cultivation, which uses pesticides that affect forest edge wildlife.
 The highland grasslands (campos) within and around the park are threatened by land abandonment leading to shrub encroachment, or by conversion to pine and eucalyptus plantations.
 Livestock grazing inside the park boundaries is a historical problem that ICMBio is addressing.
 Invasive exotic species, including European rose-hip bushes and bracken fern, colonize disturbed areas.
-The Araucaria tree, listed as critically endangered internationally, requires active management to ensure regeneration.
+The Araucaria tree, listed as critically endangered on the IUCN Red List, requires active management to ensure regeneration.